SchwartzNU/DJ_schwartzlab/docs/DataGrouper.md

 3. Change View level to the level of analysis result.
 4. Select the Dataset / Cell you want to see the results.
 Results should show up in the `Results in database` on the right.
 Plotters which are suitable for the correct kind of results will also be automatically available for use.

+### Run analysis
+1. If you changed anything in the `DJ_schwartzlab` folder, [commit](https://docs.github.com/en/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop)or [stash your changes](https://docs.github.com/en/desktop/making-changes-in-a-branch/stashing-changes-in-github-desktop) in github.
+DO NOT MERGE BRANCH IF YOU ARE NOT SURE WHAT YOU ARE DOING!!!!
+2. Choose the Datasets (most common) or Cells you want to analyse.
+3. Choose analysis function (`.m` file) by clicking the `Choose analysis` button.
+Browse for the file and hit Open.
+    If you analysis file is on PATH, you can type the function name in the box instead of browsing for the file.
+For example, type in `SMS_CA` will run the analysis for Spot Multi Size cell attached.
+4. Change the switch to `Database` instead of Command Line.
+5. Choose replace `All` if you want to replace your old analysis with new ones.
+6. Hit `Run Analysis`.
+Look at your MATLAB Command Window for details.

 ## Appendix
 ### Curator mode